sqswadiq/sqswadiq/README.md

 - 👋 Hi, I’m Mohamed Swadique
 - 📧 Connect me: sqswadique33@gmail.com
 - 👀 I’m interested in making new development idea's
-- 🌱 I’m currently learning ME(A)RN STACK
+- 🌱 I’m a MERN STACK , REACT DEVELOPER
 - 💞️ I’m looking to collaborate with me on projects
 - 😄 juz trying to become a pro😉
 - ⚡ Always being Engaged